sonata-nfv/son-install/README.md

 * cd son-install
 * ansible-playbook son-cmud.yml -e "ops=[CREATE/MANAGE/UPGRADE/DESTROY] environ=[SP/INTGR/QUAL/DEMO] pop=[NCSRD|ALABS] distro=[trusty|xenial|Core] action=[START/STOP/STATUS/TEST] svc=[ALL/GTK/MANO/IFTA]"

-NOTE1: if the infrastructure deployment is not quick enough, then a timeout will expire, stoping the playbook run.
-As a workaround, just repeat the run - eg:
-* ansible-playbook son-cmud.yml -e "ops=create environ=sp" --limit @/home/ubuntu/son-install/son-cmud.retry

-NOTE2: depending on the performance of your infrastructure deployment and the download time to get package updates, this run could spent from 30 to 60 minutes.
+NOTE: depending on the performance of your infrastructure deployment and the download time to get package updates, this run could spent from 30 to 60 minutes.

 #### Pre-configuration

-Create the hidden file with available Openstack clouds to connect [os_client_config](http://docs.openstack.org/developer/os-client-config/)
+1. Create the hidden file that contains the available Openstack clouds you can connect [os_client_config](http://docs.openstack.org/developer/os-client-config/)
 * ~/.config/openstack/clouds.yaml

-Select the environment you want to deploy in 'ansible.cfg' (default: "inventory = environments/sp"):<br>
+2. Select the environment you want to deploy in 'ansible.cfg' (default: "inventory = environments/sp"):<br>
 * inventory = environments/'ENV'
 or set the 'ENV' environmental variable - example:
 * export environ=SP

+3. To avoid setting password credentials, use the private key pair (eg, "~/.ssh/your-key.pem") of the public key you have used to create the VM

-#### Example to CREATE a new platform from the scratch
+#### Example to CREATE a new SONATA Service Platform from the scratch

-To deploy a new Service Platform (SP) to the Openstack VIM at Altice Labs on top of CentOS 7:
+To deploy a new SP to the Openstack VIM at Altice Labs running on top of CentOS 7:
 * ansible-playbook son-cmud.yml -e 'ops=create environ=sp pop=alabs distro=Core'

 To create a new Demonstration Infrastructure (DI) on the NCSRD' Openstack running on top of Ubuntu 16.04:
 * ansible-playbook son-cmud.yml -e 'ops=create environ=di pop=ncsrd distro=xenial'

+To create a new vSA at NCSRD Openstack on top of Ubuntu 16.04:
+* ansible-playbook son-cmud.yml -e 'ops=create environ=vsa pop=ncsrd distro=xenial'

 ### Example to MANAGE the life-cycle of a platform